OfficeDev/office-scripts-docs/licensing-information.md

 ---------------------------------------------------------

-browserslist 4.7.0 - MIT
+browserslist 4.12.0 - MIT
 https://github.com/browserslist/browserslist#readme

-Copyright 2014 Andrey Sitnik <andrey@sitnik.ru>
+Copyright 2014 Andrey Sitnik <andrey@sitnik.ru> and other contributors

 The MIT License (MIT)

-Copyright 2014 Andrey Sitnik <andrey@sitnik.ru>
+Copyright 2014 Andrey Sitnik <andrey@sitnik.ru> and other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in